KuraiNorai/ACDBSSV/README.md

 # ACDB Status Susceptibility Viewer (ACDBSSV)
 View the status susceptibility of the quest units in the Alchemist Code Database

+# HOWTO: Import the extension to Chrome or Firefox
+If you made edits to the extension, you can import it through the following method:
+## Chrome
+(based on the 64-bit Version 66.0.3359.139 (Official Build))

+1. Options (three dots) > More tools > Extensions (or go to chrome://extensions)
+2. Enable Developer mode (top right)
+3. Click "Load Unpacked" below the search bar
+4. Select the extension folder.
+5. Enable and you are done :)
+6. (Recommended) Turn off Developer mode
+Click the refresh icon if you make any changes to the extension after loading to update the extension.

+## Firefox
+(based on FireFox 64-bit version 59.0.3)

+1. Go to about:debugging
+2. Select 'Load Temporary Add-on'
+3. Select the folder

+Done :)

 # Purpose
 This extension was made to parse the quest page of the Alchemist Code Database (ACDB, http://www.alchemistcodedb.com/quest/*).